 - Use well-fermented kimchi for best flavor.
 Fermented kimchi is tangier and more flavorful as the cabbage has had more time to absorb the kimchi brine.

-- Buy mat kimchi or pre-cut kimchi to make preparation easier!
+- Buy "mat kimchi" (on the label) or pre-cut kimchi to make preparation time quick and easy.

-- Buy kimchi in larger packages as there's more kimchi juice inside, instead buying the smaller kind.
+- Buy kimchi in larger packages as they come with more kimchi brine.
+The smaller containers contain less kimchi brine.

 - If you buy uncut kimchi, cut the kimchi in a bowl with clean scissors to avoid staining the cutting board.

 - Use canned tuna in oil over canned tuna in water for best taste!
-This type of tuna is more luscious and less chunkier.
+This type of tuna is more luscious and more tender.

-- Use a fork and a fine sieve to help you strain the canned tuna in oil.
+- Use a fork and a fine sieve to help you strain the canned tuna of its liquids.

 Instructions